 But first…you have to see the BEFORE images.
 Was it the worst bathroom ever?
 Certainly not.
 But it was well past time for a major upgrade!

-This is a long post, broken down into categories that I hope you’ll find helpful.
-I wanted to cover everything and show you how it can be done.
-You can create the spa-inspired bathroom of your dreams, and it’s not as intimidating (or expensive) as you might think.
-Now that our shared guest bath is complete, I think I’ll go soak in the new air tub while I contemplate how long it will take to ever start our master bathroom remodel!
+Now that our shared guest bath is complete, I think I’ll go soak in the new air tub while I contemplate how long it will take to ever start our primary bathroom remodel!

 You can create the spa-inspired bathroom of your dreams, and it’s not as intimidating (or expensive) as you might think.